prahladyeri/VisualAlchemist/README.md

 ## Installation and Usage

-Visual Alchemist is presently a pure html app, so you can simply copy the github repo and host it (with `index.html` as default).
-However, Flask support is also added as I intend to add more backend-specific features soon.
+Visual Alchemist is a pure html app, so you can simply [download](https://github.com/prahladyeri/VisualAlchemist/archive/master.zip) the source and host it (with `index.html` as default).

 ## Contribution

 I need contributions in the following areas:
 - **Front-end Testing:** To test the app across various Browser/OS environments to make sure it runs all-right.
 - **Design:** My CSS/JavaScript skills aren't that great.
 So, if you can suggest any improvisation to the front-end workflow, it would be great!
-- **Suggestions:** Need more suggestions from Python Experts regarding how can I improvise this app, so its useful somewhere.
+- **Suggestions:** Need more suggestions from Database Experts regarding how can I improvise this app, so its useful somewhere.